pytorch/pytorch/docs/source/dynamo.rst

 bandwidth (how quickly you can send data to a GPU) instead of compute (how quickly your GPU can crunch floating point operations)

+Another major optimization that inductor makes available is automatic support for CUDA graphs.
+CUDA graphs help eliminate the overhead from launching individual kernels from a python program which is especially relevant for newer GPUs.

 dynamo supports many different backends but inductor specifically works by generating `Triton <https://github.com/openai/triton>`__ kernels and we can inspect them by running ``TORCHINDUCTOR_TRACE=1 python trig.py``